Current Retail: $49.49

 Historic Range: $49.49

 running, hiking, walking

-The Kurgo Journey Air harness is a lightweight ( 8 oz/ 226 gm) dog harness designed for outdoor dogs who like to hike and snowshoe, romping through woods and streams.
-According to Kurgo, the Air Journey is an upgrade form their Journey harness; this newer version has more padding, and is made lighter by the use of aluminum hardware.
+The Kurgo Journey Air harness is a lightweight (8 oz/ 226 gm) dog harness designed for outdoor dogs who like to hike and snowshoe, romping through woods and streams.
+According to Kurgo, the Air Journey is an upgrade from their Journey harness; this newer version has more padding, and is made lighter by the use of aluminum hardware.

-We have been testing this harness on Edgar, our 55-lb. lab mutt, who is an active, tough, serpentine hiking, pucker-brush plowing, often hard pulling adventure dog since the end of May 2020.
-During spring and summer seasons, Edgar is out hiking 3-4 days per week on the trails of Vermont, New Hampshire, and the Adirondacks.
+We have been testing this harness on Edgar, our 55-pound lab mutt—who is an active, tough, serpentine hiking, pucker-brush plowing, often hard pulling adventure dog—since the end of May 2020.
+Year-round, Edgar is out hiking 3-4 days per week on the trails of Vermont, New Hampshire, and the Adirondacks.
 While hiking and snowshoeing, each of our dogs is always on a trekking line, connected to us, so a well-fitting, strong, and reliable harness is essential.

 We hike in all conditions, so this harness has had a good workout so far.
-I like this harness, and more importantly, Edgar seems to also…it is comfortable for him, provides solid security, and seems durable despite its lightweight ventilated construction.
-I am confident that we will use this harness throughout the summer and then into winter when our daily snowshoeing outings resume.
+I like this harness, and more importantly, Edgar seems to also.
+It is comfortable for him, provides solid security, and seems durable despite its lightweight ventilated construction.
+We have successfully and confidently used this harness throughout the summer, fall, and into early winter, on our daily hiking and snowshoeing outings.

 - Padded harness body

 - Dog appears comfortable while wearing

 - Leash attachment ring not completely compatible with other brands